kuehne-trustable-de/estTestClient/README.md

 # ESTClientWrapper
 A wrapper around os-specific versions of libest (https://github.com/cisco/libest) client.
 The pre-build native versions for x86-Windows and -Linux are packaged in this wrapper.
 This enables testing of an EST server (https://www.rfc-editor.org/rfc/rfc7030.html) on different platforms.
 The binaries were copied into a temporary directory and executed there.This has security drawbacks.
 So use this wrapper for testing in non-productive environments, only.

+## License
+This code is published under the [European Union Public Licence (EUPL-1.2)]{https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12}
+The included code of libest confirms with these [licences]{https://github.com/cisco/libest/blob/main/LICENSE}

 ## Usage

+### Command line
 The wrapper has a call level interface forwarding all arguments to the binary unchanged.
 Here is a sample call showing the libest client help:

 ```
-java  -jar .\ESTClientWrapper-1.0.0.jar -?
+java  -jar .\ESTClientWrapper-1.0.1.jar -?
 ```

 The client expects a set of trust anchors provided in an environment variable 'EST_OPENSSL_CACERT'.
 This variable must be set for all relevant actions.
 Providing this variable may be os specific.
 To simplify it the wrapper provides an option to set this environment variable.

 | value of 'CA_CERT' | remarks                                                                                                            |